-American teacher whose wife was too sick to flee Ukraine has died
+American teacher whose wife was too sick to flee Ukraine killed ‘in bread line’

-‘He would never abandon her’: American teacher whose wife was too sick to flee Ukraine has died
+American teacher whose wife was too sick to flee Ukraine is killed ‘waiting in bread line’

 ‘Each day people are killed trying to escape.
 But bombs falling here at night’